CumulusNetworks/docs/content/cumulus-netq-49/Lifecycle-Management/CL-Upgrade-LCM.md

 {{</notice>}}
 ## Prepare for a Cumulus Linux Upgrade

-If the NetQ Agent is already installed on the switches you'd like to upgrade, follow the steps below.
-If the NetQ Agent is *not* installed on the switches you'd like to upgrade, run a {{<link title="Upgrade Cumulus Linux/#Upgrade-Cumulus-Linux-on-Switches-Without NetQ-Agent-Installed" text="switch discovery">}}, then proceed with the upgrade.

 Before you upgrade, make sure you have the appropriate files and credentials:

 {{<tabs "TabID34" >}}